-For a definition of the precise meaning of 'internal variability' in the above sense (also called variable content) refer to the documentation of meta-class ConfigurableContainer.
+For a definition of the precise meaning of 'internal variability' (also called variable content) refer to the documentation of meta-class ConfigurableContainer.

 10.2.9 PrivateContent (from Variability)

 PrivateContent is a marker class that marks the artifact element denoted by association privateElement as private, i.e., it will not be presented to the outside of the containing ConfigurableContainer.